ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 13. Verify other cluster operation.

 ### General VMs
-{: #vcshcx-stretching-general-vms}
+{: #hcxclient-migrations-general-vms}

 After confidence is built around the function of HCX, bulk migration must be employed.
-Bulk migration is necessary where redundant applications are concerned.
-For example, web servers and where many 100s or 1000s VMs are to be migrated.
+Bulk migration is necessary for redundant applications.
+For example, web servers and where many 100s or 1000s of VMs are to be migrated.

-### VMs using direct attached NAS
+### VMs that use direct attached NAS
-{: #vcshcx-stretching-vms-direct-nas}
+{: #hcxclient-migrations-vms-direct-nas}

-NFS is typically employed for use to share data across many servers, such as web server content. iSCSI can be employed across VM nodes that comprise of an application cluster such as email or RDBMS and is typically more latency sensitive than NFS.
+NFS is typically employed for use to share data across many servers, such as web server content. iSCSI can be employed across VM nodes that consist of an application cluster such as email or RDBMS and is typically more latency sensitive than NFS.

 In either case, if latency can be kept low to the {{site.data.keyword.CloudDataCent_notm}} (< ~7 ms for iSCSI and whatever the application tolerates for NFS) and allowing that the application can operate with bandwidth of ~1 Gbps or less, then the NAS network can be stretched with HCX into an {{site.data.keyword.cloud_notm}} location.
-After this is done the VMs can be migrated / vMotioned with HCX as normal.
+After this is done, the VMs can be migrated or vMotioned with HCX.

 Post migration, iSCSI volumes can be mirrored with the OS to another local cloud storage solution and NFS data can be replicated to any cloud solution.
 The considerations are:
 - Latency (iSCSI or application tolerance for NFS)
 - Bandwidth (~1 Gbps per stretched network)
 - Underlay link bandwidth

-After the the migration lifecycle, test Development or staging applications before attempting on production.
+After the migration lifecycle, test Development or staging applications before attempting on production.
 QoS can be employed for the underlay tunnel traffic (udp 500 / 4500) between the L2C HCX appliances that support latency sensitive stretched L2 networks.

 ## Network swing
-{: #vcshcx-stretching-network-swing}
+{: #hcxclient-migrations-network-swing}

 If the goal is data center evacuation into the {{site.data.keyword.cloud_notm}}, then the next to last step before HCX removal is the network swing.
 Network swing achieves a migration of the network subnet that houses the migrated VMs from the source data center to an NSX overlay network within the {{site.data.keyword.cloud_notm}}.